No scars and a reset - how Ulster's fortunes changed

 Ulster back row Nick Timoney says a reset and having young players with "no scars" have helped change the fortunes of the Irish province.

-"Not many people would have been putting money on us being in a final this year," admits Timoney, a 30-year-old Ireland international flanker.
+Flanker Nick Timoney, a veteran presence at 30, admits the turnaround has surprised even those inside the camp.
+"Not many people would have been putting money on us being in a final this year," he says with a mix of humility and determination.
 "The opportunity is there in front of us now.
 We've got to go take it because I know from personal experience, and a lot of us do, they're rare opportunities."

-Reflecting on last season's struggles, Timoney acknowledges the frustration that had set in.
-"We all knew at the time it wasn't good enough, but it's sometimes hard to reflect when you're in the moment...
+So, what changed in just 12 months?
+Timoney points to a crucial reset.
+"It feels like a lot, obviously," he reflects.
+"We all knew at the time it wasn't good enough, but it's sometimes hard to reflect when you're in the moment and you're going week to week.
 You feel like you're trying your best, but it's not working and then that leads to frustration and lack of confidence."

-The turning point came during the off-season, with a conscious reset orchestrated by head coach Richie Murphy.
-"There was great buy-in from the players and certainly from some of the important players, leaders in the group," Timoney explains.
-"We were going to see this thing in the right direction."
+The turning point came during the off-season, when the coaching staff hit the reset button.
+"There was a conscious effort from the coaches that things were going to get better," Timoney explains.
+"There was great buy-in from the players and certainly from some of the important players, leaders in the group, that we were going to see this thing in the right direction."

 Like this article?